-Our customers typically test and evaluate our products prior to deciding to design our product into their own products, and then require additional time to begin volume production of those products.
-This lengthy sales cycle may cause us to experience significant delays and to incur additional inventory costs until we generate revenue from our products.
-It is possible that we may never generate any revenue from products after incurring significant expenditures.
+During our sales cycle, our customers typically test and evaluate our products prior to deciding to include our products into the design of their own products, and then require additional time to begin volume production of their products.
+This lengthy sales cycle may cause us to incur significant expenses, experience significant production delays and to incur additional inventory costs before we receive a customer order that may be delayed or never get placed.
+We may incur these expenses without generating revenue from our products to offset such expenses.